Fallen reservist honoured with living memorial in Calgary

 Rachel Herbert's two children never had a chance to meet their uncle before he was killed in Afghanistan nearly a decade ago.

 Her brother, Cpl.
-Nathan Hornburg, a 24-year-old reservist with the King's Own Calgary Regiment, became the 71st Canadian soldier to die in the Middle Eastern country on Sept.
+Nathan Hornburg, a 24-year-old reservist with the King's Own Calgary Regiment, became the 71st Canadian soldier to die in Afghanistan on Sept.
 24, 2007.
 The Canadian Forces reported he was killed after being hit by a mortar while he tried to put a track back on a Leopard tank under fire.

 Herbert says her son William Nathan Herbert, 9, and her daughter Avery, 7, have grown up hearing about their uncle.